krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 As each header block is processed, HPACK is informed whether QPACK is enabled.
-If so, the encoder will emit an indexed representation only if it is not vulnerable to HoL blocking, that is if there is a matching entry in the dyamic table such that: `entry.encode_epoch <= commit_epoch or entry.encode_epoch >= packet_epoch`.
+If so, the encoder will emit an indexed representation only if it is not vulnerable to HoL blocking, that is if there is a matching entry in the dynamic table such that: `entry.encode_epoch <= commit_epoch or entry.encode_epoch >= packet_epoch`.
 Otherwise a literal must be used.